dotnet/runtime/src/native/managed/README.md

 The following is recommended:

 1. The project should be called `libXXXX` - currently the infrastructure expects a `lib` prefix on all platforms.
-2. The project should just have a single `EntryPoints.cs` that has a `static class` that provides `[UnmanagedCallersOnly]` API entrypoints.
-The bulk of the code should be imported using `ProjectReference` from another managed class library project.
-That managed project can be tested using normal managed unit tests, consumed in other managed libraries, etc.
-3. The `inc` directory if it exists will be added to the include path of any cmake targets that depend on the native library.
-Typically the directory should contain a `libMyNewLibrary.h` header file with a C declaration for each entrypoint.
-If you want ot have more include directories, add them all to the `NativeLibraryCmakeFragmentIncludePath` item.
+2. The `inc` directory if it exists will be added to the include path of any cmake targets that depend on the native library.
+Typically the directory should contain a `libMyNewLibrary.h` header file with a C declaration for each `[UnmanagedCallersOnly]` entrypoint.
+If you want to have more include directories, add them all to the `NativeLibraryCmakeFragmentIncludePath` item in your `.csproj`.
 In that case `inc` won't be added by default.

 Limitations: